starranuk/dice-game/README.md

 **Acknowledgements**
  - Nicola Tarran for original idea and proof reading.
- - Brian Macharia- Mentor support, for the advice, tips and guidance, on my first project.
+ - This project was inspired by the Code Institute Love Maths walk through by
- - Alan at Tutor support
+ - AJGreaves and includes altered code and methods used in that tutorial.
- - Code Institute Love Maths walk through by AJGreaves tutorial.
+* The writing data to the DOM and the inclusion of SweetAlerts was suggested by my tutor Brian Macharia.
  - W3Schools - for code and snippets